plasmaster09/multipurpose-data-storage/README.md

 > A great way to see what Materialize is doing for the page is to temporarily remove or comment out the links to the Materialize CSS/JS.

-> Our nav bar in particular is repetitiousness.
-We will eventually introduce a useful technique in EJS called "partials" that will allow us to avoid repetitive HTML.
+> Our nav bar is particularly repetitious, as it takes a large chunk of code and appears the same on all pages.
+We will eventually introduce a useful technique in EJS called "partials" that will allow us to encapsulate and reuse HTML chunks.

 ### (1.2.2) Custom CSS features